 This study examines the relationship between 21st-century learning skills and the mathematical identity of math majors from selected schools in Davao City.
 Specifically, it seeks to answer the following questions: (1) What is the level of 21st-century learning skills among math majors in learning and innovation skills, life and career skills, interdisciplinary skills, and information, media, and technology skills?
 What is the level of their mathematical identity in terms of belief, attitude, confidence, and persistence?
 (2) Is there a significant relationship between 21st-century learning skills and the mathematical identity of math majors in Davao City?
 (3) Do 21st-century learning skills significantly influence the mathematical identity of math majors in Davao City?

-Ho1: There is no significant relationship between 21st-century learning skills and the mathematical identity of math majors in Davao City.
+Ho1: There is no statistically significant relationship between 21st-century learning skills and the mathematical identity of math majors in Davao City.

-Ho2: There is no significant influence between the 21st-century learning skills and the mathematical identity of math majors in Davao City.
+Ho2: There is no statistically significant influence between the 21st-century learning skills and the mathematical identity of math majors in Davao City.

 This study was anchored on Constructivist Theory, which asserts that learners actively construct knowledge based on their experiences (Vygotsky, 1978).
 Constructivism supports instructional strategies in mathematics education, emphasizing exploration, collaboration, and real-world problem-solving.
 Laurillard (2012) argued that modern learning environments must be designed to foster critical thinking and creativity, both key components of 21st-century skills.
 This theory underpins the integration of active and inquiry-based learning approaches that aim to develop students' higher-order thinking skills and, by extension, their academic identities.